github/codeql/docs/language/learn-ql/javascript/introduce-libraries-js.rst

 CodeQL libraries for JavaScript
 ===============================

-This article is an overview of the extensive libraries you can use to analyze databases generated from JavaScript codebases.
-Using the libraries makes it easier for you to write queries.
+You can use the extensive libraries described in this article to analyze databases generated from JavaScript codebases.
+Using these libraries makes it easier for you to write queries.

 Overview
 --------